brentlintner/linus/TRACKER.md

 ## Current

+* Always merge multiple parts into one file after LLM sends it

+* Still hallucinating and writing both our conversations.
+Should make that more forceful or even re-add it to my own reply?
+    * --> possible the massive amount of files, and it lost context
+    * I.e add 'remember the 'Instructions' section you should follow'

+* Snippets find files causes out of range (just remove snippets formatting?)
+* Bug: Add file metadata start to incomplete file block?
+* Bug: Parts don't have a newline at the end if we strip the last line?

+* Even quicker streaming (look for \n\n, and leave right side of it for next prompt)
+* Always add a trailing newline to files only if the existing one does, else always remove it

+## Backlog

+* Polishing
     * Include top level directory name if it is ignored
-* Add file metadata start to incomplete file block?

-## Backlog
+    * Print separate consistency now that you changed end logs earlier
+    * Add back the request/response token logging separate
+    * Finish linting
+    * Eventually, -o to set initially open files (now defaults to -f), -f will just limit the files to the project
+    * Add unicode > OR Remove '> ' from the prompt? (clean copy/paste)

 * File List
     * Include top level directory name if it is ignored?

 * Sqlite DB
     * Prune history not working (keeps previous version?)
-        * Prune history based on context window size (i.e. keep a few versions of each file if possible)
+        * "Auto compact" history based on context window size (i.e. keep a few versions of each file if possible)
         * Only prune a file once it gets too big, and only prune the oldest versions

 * Prompt Engineering